-The Audit and Risk Committee carried out its functions in accordance with Section 201B(5) of the Companies Act 1967.
+The Audit and Risk Committee carried out its functions in accordance with Section 201B(5) of the Singapore Companies Act.
 In performing those functions, the Committee reviewed:

-- the scope and the results of internal audit procedures with the internal auditor; - the audit plan of the Company's independent auditor and any recommendations on internal accounting controls arising from the statutory audit; - the assistance given by the Company's management to the independent auditor; and - the balance sheet and statement of changes in equity of the Company and the consolidated financial statements of the Group for the financial year ended 31 December 2024 before their submission to the Board of Directors, as well as the Independent Auditor's Report on the balance sheet and statement of changes in equity of the Company and the consolidated financial statements of the Group.
+- the scope and the results of internal audit procedures with the internal auditor; - the audit plan of the Company's independent auditor and any recommendations on internal accounting controls arising from the statutory audit; - the assistance given by the Company's management to the independent auditor; and - the balance sheet of the Company and the consolidated financial statements of the Group for the financial year ended 31 December 2022 before their submission to the Board of Directors, as well as the Independent Auditor's Report on the balance sheet of the Company and the consolidated financial statements of the Group.